keenanpayne/keenanpayne.com/_posts/2021-05-17-fulfillment-careers.md

 ---
 title:  'Searching for fulfillment by switching careers'
 meta:
-  description: Have you wondered whether switching careers could make you more fulfilled?
-So have many others.
+  description: Have you ever wondered if switching careers would help you feel more fulfilled?
+So have I, and many others.
   facebook_image:
   twitter_image:
 ---